 So, your computer quit on you at the worst moment possible.
-You need a replacement for it as soon as possible, but you can’t afford to spend a whole $1,000 or more on a new machine.
+You need a replacement for it as soon as possible, but you can’t afford to spend $1,000 or more on a new machine.
 What do you do?
-Look for a used computer to buy, of course!
+Look for a used computer to buy, of course.
+But buying used devices always comes with risks.
+So, how do you make sure the used computer you pick will be a good investment?
+Here are seven things you need to check before making a purchase.

 1. Battery Life

-If you’re in the market for a laptop, keep in mind that all li-ion batteries deteriorate with time.
+If you’re in the market for a laptop, keep in mind that all lithium batteries deteriorate with time.
 A brand-new laptop can have six hours of autonomy without charging.
 But after a couple of years of active use, the same laptop will have only half that – at best.
+So, to get a lot without having to plug in your laptop, make sure to buy a machine with a long-lasting battery.
+You can create a battery report in PowerShell (Windows) or go to Battery Usage History (Mac).

 2. Portability & Weight

-If portability is important for you, you might have to reconsider buying a used mac computer in order to find smaller or newer models to meet your needs.
+Older laptop models are typically heavier and larger than their newer counterparts.
+Are you willing to compromise on that?
+If portability is important to you, you have to reconsider buying a used Mac in order to find smaller or new models to meet your needs.
 That said, if you buy a model released two or three years ago, the difference in size-weight ratio probably won’t be that significant.

 3. Keyboard & Touchpad

-The best way to see their condition is to test them.
-Type a small text using the keyboard; make sure to use all the keys.
-See if they respond well without double typing or getting stuck.
+Whether you’ll be using your laptop for writing an essay or just browsing the web, the keyboard, and touchpad have to work as new.
+Otherwise, replacing either of them can cost you a fortune.
+The best way to see their condition is to test them on the spot.
+Type a small text using the keyboard; use all the keys.
+See if they respond well without double-typing or getting stuck.
 Test the touchpad and its buttons for precision and responsiveness, too.

 4. Ports